howtoapple/CompSci-Projects/README.md

 # CompSci-Projects

-ComputerProgramming 1 Projects
+ComputerProgramming 1 Projects for class
-OneDrive sucks!!
+Because OneDrive sucks!!
 Github is much better for this.